Q. What is an adoption home study?

 Q. What are post-placement reports

 A. Post-placement reports are follow-ups to the home study after the placement of a child has been made.
 They consist of visits to assess the status of the child and how the adoptive parents are adjusting.
+Post placement requirements vary across states and agencies.

 Q. Are all home studies created equally?